seanbrindley17/milestone-project-3-mk2/README.md

 * I used [this post on GeeksForGeeks](https://www.geeksforgeeks.org/how-to-replace-text-with-css/) for help with changing text in elements at different screen sizes.

+* I used [this page on Medium](https://medium.com/@zerox/keep-that-damn-footer-at-the-bottom-c7a921cb9551) to help with getting my footer to stay at the bottom.

 #### Materialize.com

 I used Materialize as the framework for this project using their code and JQuery initialisation.
 Components used will be listed here.
 JQuery initialisation is commented as such on the script.js file.